4dn-dcic/Submit4DN/README.md

-    --nodesc         do not add the descriptions in the second line (by default they are added) --noenums        do not add the list of options for a field if they are specified (by default they are added) --comments       adds any (usually internal) comments together with enums (by default False) --outfile        change the default file name "fields.xls" to a specified one --debug          to add more debugging output
+    --nodesc         do not add the descriptions in the second line (by default they are added) --noenums        do not add the list of options for a field if they are specified (by default they are added) --comments       adds any (usually internal) comments together with enums (by default False) --outfile        change the default file name "fields.xlsx" to a specified one --debug          to add more debugging output
     --noadmin        if you have admin access to 4DN this option lets you generate the sheet as a non-admin user
 ~~~~